dbell017/2024_paris_olympics_data_analysis/README.md

 An exploratory analysis of athlete and medal data from the 2024 Paris Olympics, combining three datasets to examine athlete demographics, country participation, and the relationship between national GDP and Olympic performance.

-The dataset includes athlete demographics, medallist records, and World Bank GDP data for the 2024 Paris Olympics representing 11,000+ athletes across 200+ countries.
+The combined dataset includes athlete demographics, medallist records, and World Bank GDP data for the 2024 Paris Olympics representing 11,000+ athletes across 200+ countries.

 ## Tools and Libraries